konhay/easy-quant/README.md

 ![Tick of 000001 XSHG(SSE index)](https://github.com/konhay/easy-quant/assets/26830433/c39031a3-108c-4a3a-b5d1-5bc9587c99b2)

 ## TODO

-We will continue to improve existing capabilities and integrate more available math, statistics, and deep learning methods.
-Most of all, we will focus on the development of stock indicators and trading strategies, as well as support for backtesting.
+AI methods have also been integrated in EeayQuaut, but currently, their performance in predicting stock returns is not ideal.
+We will continue to improve them and enhance other existing capabilities.
+Next, we will focus on the development of alpha trading strategies, as well as support for backtesting.
 If you have any good suggestions, please contact *konhay@163.com*.